Saturday is set to be another cracker as Exeter City travel to Walsall for more League Two action.

 Having begun his career in the West Brom ranks, Labadie was shipped out on a number of loan spells before arriving at Tranmere following a successful temporary period.
 Oddly enough, his first career goal came against Exeter City in the 2009/10 League One season.

 Labadie has also featured for Notts County, Torquay United and Dagenham & Redbridge on a permanent basis, but most of his league appearances have come for Newport with well over 100.
 He wore the armband for the Exiles last season, catching the eye of Walsall to bring him in this campaign.
-After a red card in his side’s game against Bradford City, Labadie will be itching to make the right impression on his new team.
+With seven yellows and a red to his name this season, Labadie has shown fight and vigour for his team and will be keen to make the midfield battle a tough affair for City's playmakers.

 From youngster to experienced veteran, Stephen Ward’s leadership is undoubtedly commanding in the Walsall back line.